-201 EXPLORING MUSIC: BACH TO ROCK Prerequisite: 3400:210.
+201 EXPLORING MUSIC: BACH TO ROCK 3 credits Prerequisite: 3400:210.
 Non-music majors are exposed to musical experiences which help them develop skills in understanding and evaluating music as it reflects and defines American culture.
 This course can be used to satisfy the General Education Humanities requirement.

-COMMUNICATION

-102 SURVEY OF MASS COMMUNICATION 3 credits Considers entire field of contemporary American mass communication.
-Presents and explains functions of agencies through which news, views and entertainment reach the general public.

-106 EFFECTIVE ORAL COMMUNICATION 3 credits Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
-Cannot be used as credit toward a major in communication.

-115 SURVEY OF COMMUNICATION THEORY Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system.

-200 CAREERS IN COMMUNICATION 1 credit (credit/noncredit) A survey of career opportunities in the communication field.
-Outside speakers, field trips.

-201 NEWS WRITING Prerequisite: ability to type.
-Writing of news stories; applying theory through discussions, illustrative material; actual writing for publication.

-206 FEATURE WRITING Prerequisite: 7600:201.
-Short newspaper and magazine articles, preparation of articles for publication, human interest situations, extensive writing with class discussion.

-225 LISTENING 1 credit Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques.

-226 INTERVIEWING 3 credits A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study).

-227 NONVERBAL COMMUNICATION 3 credits Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings.

-235 INTERPERSONAL COMMUNICATION 3 credits Theory and practice in interpersonal communication concepts and principles.
-Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication.

-245 ARGUMENTATION 3 credits The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
+- 102 SURVEY OF MASS COMMUNICATION 3 credits Considers entire field of contemporary American mass communication.
+Presents and explains functions of agencies through which news, views and entertainment reach the general public. - 106 EFFECTIVE ORAL COMMUNICATION 3 credits Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
+Cannot be used as credit toward a major in communication. - 115 SURVEY OF COMMUNICATION THEORY 3 credits Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system. - 200 CAREERS IN COMMUNICATION 1 credit (credit/noncredit) A survey of career opportunities in the communication field.
+Outside speakers, field trips. - 225 LISTENING 1 credit Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques. - 226 INTERVIEWING 3 credits A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study). - 227 NONVERBAL COMMUNICATION 3 credits Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings. - 235 INTERPERSONAL COMMUNICATION 3 credits Theory and practice in interpersonal communication concepts and principles.
+Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication. - 245 ARGUMENTATION 3 credits The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
 Includes study and practice of evidence, reasoning, case construction, refutation and rebuttal.

+SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY 7700:

+- 101 INTRODUCTION TO AMERICAN SIGN LANGUAGE 3 credits Introduction to American Sign Language: vocabulary building, beginning development of fingerspelling skills, receptive/expressive conversational skills. - 102 AMERICAN SIGN LANGUAGE I 3 credits Prerequisite: 7700:101.
+Continued development of skills in American Sign Languge: vocabulary building, development of fingerspelling skills, receptive/expressive American Sign Language skills. - 201 AMERICAN SIGN LANGUAGE II 3 credits Prerequisite: 7700:102.
+Continued development of skills in American Sign Language: vocabulary expansion, emphasis on expressive/receptive communication, fingerspelling and fluency. - 202 CONVERSATIONAL AMERICAN SIGN LANGUAGE 3 creidts Prerequisite: 7700:201.
+Further practice and development of expressive/receptive communication, fingerspelling and fluency.